- FAQs about Visa Check Card Holds

 A. Courtesy Pay is required in order to have Courtesy Pay Plus.
 There is no fee to have Courtesy Pay if it s never used.

-- College Student Checking Account and Visa Check Card
+- ATM card and Visa Check Card for same account

 - Can I have an ATM card and my spouse have a Visa Check Card under the same account number?

 Yes, one person can have either an ATM or a Visa Check Card in their name.
 You can not have both an ATM and Visa Check Card in your name on the same account.